 I have been licensed by the College of Psychology of Ontario since 1982.
-I provide assessment and treatment to individuals, couples, and families and to all age groups.
+Over the course of my career, I have provided assessment and treatment to individuals, couples, and families, and to all age groups.
 Since 1980, I have specialized in treating people with health problems.

 I have been a diplomate in Professional Psychotherapy and in Behavioural Medicine (International Academy of Behavioural Medicine, Counseling and Psychotherapy) since 2001.
 Diplomates are internationally recognized as having fulfilled extremely high standards for professional excellence.